• Skip to main content

 Ingredients:

-• 2 tablespoons unsweetened dairy-free milk (I use almond)
+• 2 tablespoons unsweetened dairy-free milk (I use almond but any plant milk will work)

 • 1 tablespoon pure maple syrup